 - In the US, 50% – 80% of adults have some level of dental anxiety.
 More than 20% of those anxious people do not see a dentist regularly, and, unfortunately, 9 to 15% of anxious patients don’t go to a dentist at all.

-Another fun trivia fact is that the majority of people view dentists with trust.
+Another fun trivia fact about teeth is that the majority of people view dentists with trust.
 In fact, dentists are on the list of the top 5 most trusted professionals in the US!
 It is dental practices, like ours here at Radomile Family Dental, that exhibit that dedication and expertise to their patients and create that trust in the community.

 To get started with a dentist in Drexel Hill that you can trust and partner with in maintaining your’s and your family’s teeth, contact our office today!
 Radomile Family Dental Care is here to help.